RexManglicmot/prompt_chain_of_thoughts/README.md

 ![Latency](outputs/plots/latency_p50_p95.png)
 *This latency plot highlights the efficiency trade-off between methods.
 Direct answers are nearly instantaneous (p50 ≈ 53 ms, p95 ≈ 61 ms), while CoT responses are much slower (p50 ≈ 1.1 s, p95 ≈ 5.9 s) due to longer reasoning chains.*

-*the p95 tail for CoT is extreme: it stretches into the multi-second range (≈ 5.9 s), more than 100× slower than direct answers.
-This heavy tail means that while most CoT responses fall around 1 s, a significant fraction take several seconds, which could be unacceptable in real-time clinical QA settings.
+*The p95 tail for CoT is extreme: it stretches into the multi-second range (≈ 5.9 s), more than 100× slower than direct answers.
+This heavy tail means that while most CoT responses fall around 1 sec, a significant fraction take several seconds, which could be unacceptable in real-time clinical QA settings.
 In contrast, direct answers remain tightly bounded (p95 only 61 ms), showing far less variability.*

 *This shows that while CoT improves accuracy, it comes at a substantial cost in response time.*

 ![Reasoning Length](outputs/plots/cot_reason_len_vs_correct.png)
-*This plot shows that reasoning length does not strongly separate correct from incorrect CoT answers.
+*This boxplot shows that reasoning length does not strongly separate correct from incorrect CoT answers.
 Both groups have nearly identical medians (~46 words), meaning longer chains of thought don’t reliably translate to higher accuracy.
 However, the spread is wide: some incorrect answers ramble to 300+ words, while many correct answers stay concise.
 This suggests quality of reasoning matters more than length — verbosity alone doesn’t guarantee correctness.*

 ![token distribution](outputs/plots/tokens_boxplot.png)
-*This plot shows the huge token efficiency gap between direct answers and CoT.
-Direct responses are nearly free, with a median of just 1 token, while CoT requires about 51 tokens on average and sometimes exceeds 300+.
+*This boxplot plot shows the huge token efficiency gap between direct answers and CoT.
+Direct responses are nearly free, with a median of just 1 token, while CoT requires about 50 tokens on average and sometimes exceeds 300+.
 The wide spread for CoT highlights its verbosity cost, reinforcing that its accuracy gains come with a significant trade-off in efficiency.*

 ![Wins/Losses](outputs/plots/wins_losses_by_gold.png)
-*This plot shows how CoT wins and losses break down by gold label.
-CoT performs strongly on “yes” questions (199 wins vs 34 losses), but struggles on “no” questions where it loses more often than it wins (42 vs 13).
-This suggests CoT reasoning is especially beneficial for affirmative cases but less reliable for negative ones.*
+*This stacked bar chart shows how CoT wins and losses break down by gold label.
+CoT performs strongly on “yes” questions (197 wins vs 26 losses), but struggles on “no” questions where it loses more often than it wins (50 vs 10).
+Both methods scored zero in the `maybe_correct` category as noted the absense of bars.
+However, this chart suggests CoT reasoning is especially beneficial for affirmative cases but less reliable for negative ones.*

 ## Next Steps
  - Implement self-consistency with CoT (sampling multiple reasoning paths and majority-voting the final answer) to reduce truncation and rambling errors.